jojozhuang/jojozhuang.github.io/_popular/jekyll/jekyll-comments-with-disqus.md

 tags: [Disqus]
 ---

-> Use a 3rd party library to enable reader to comment on Jekyll site.
+> Use Disqus to enable reader to comment on Jekyll site.

 ## 1. Disqus
 [Disqus](https://disqus.com/) is a worldwide blog comment hosting service for web sites and online communities that use a networked platform.